mataroll/Mataroll/README.md

 Explore my repositories to see real QA testing projects, automation scripts, and bug reports in action!

 ---

+* 🚀 I'm Matar, and I'm a QA Engineer, Bug Hunter, and Problem Solver.

+* 🎯 Currently working as a QA Engineer specializing in web and mobile testing.

 * 🐛 I develop test strategies, find bugs, create automation scripts, and ensure software quality.